Giadissima/SortImages/README.md

 ## Features

 - **Intelligent Sorting:** The tool intelligently organizes images by analyzing their names, metadata, and parent folder names.
-- **Hierarchical Structure:** After specifying source and destination folders, images are structured into subfolders based on the following format: `year/month/day`.
+- **Hierarchical Structure:** After specifying source and destination folders, images are structured into subfolders based on user-defined preferences, including the options to organize by `year`, `year/month`, or `year/month/day`.
 - **Duplicate Recognition:** The tool recognizes duplicate images and offers user-selectable options to handle them:
   - Default: Leaves duplicates in the source folder and logs the detection.
   - Option to delete duplicates during the sorting process.
 - **User Options:**
+  - Option to choose the hierarchical structure based on year, year/month, or year/month/day.
   - Option to ignore folder names during sorting.
   - Option to delete empty folders after sorting.
+  - Option to move screenshots into a dedicated folder named "Screenshot" with organized subfolders.

 ## How to Use